a14e/gogreement/book/gogreement-docs/src/02_01_implements.md

 ### Key Behaviors

 1. **No generics support**: Cannot be used with generic types or interfaces
+2. **No comparable constraint support**: Cannot verify `comparable` constraint - only explicit method signatures are checked
-2. **Imports required**: External interfaces must be imported (even with `import _ "package"` if not used)
+3. **Imports required**: External interfaces must be imported (even with `import _ "package"` if not used)
-3. **Pointer vs value**: `@implements Interface` and `@implements &Interface` are different contracts
+4. **Pointer vs value**: `@implements Interface` and `@implements &Interface` are different contracts
-4. **Signature matching**: Validation is based on method signature comparison
+5. **Signature matching**: Validation is based on method signature comparison
-5. **No multi-interface syntax**: Use separate lines for multiple interfaces
+6. **No multi-interface syntax**: Use separate lines for multiple interfaces
-6. **Strict parsing**: Extra characters before the annotation will cause it to be ignored
+7. **Strict parsing**: Extra characters before the annotation will cause it to be ignored
-7. **Receiver compatibility**: Pointer receiver methods can satisfy value receiver requirements (following Go's standard method set rules), but value receiver methods cannot satisfy pointer receiver requirements
+8. **Receiver compatibility**: Pointer receiver methods can satisfy value receiver requirements (following Go's standard method set rules), but value receiver methods cannot satisfy pointer receiver requirements

 ## Can Be Declared On